The third in the series of smutty comedies based on the novels of Timothy Lea is something of an embarrassment for all concerned.

 Noglea driving school also comes into direct competition with next-door neighbours Truscott driving school, run by sporran-swinging Scotsman Mr Truscott (Windsor Davies) and his toadying lackey Tony Bender (George Layton).

 Timmy’s first student is the slinky, crimson-lipped Miss Hargreaves (Suzy Mandel), who can’t keep her hands off Timmy and takes him for an unscheduled stop on a building site.

 With Sid and Rosie living over the driving school business, Timmy decides to leave the family home too and takes up lodgings with lusty landlady Mrs Chalmers (Liz Fraser, pictured below).

 Mrs C dotes on her new guest but secretly yearns to give him more than just a signature in his rent book, but Timmy is already preoccupied lusting after her attractive daughter Avril (Maxine Casson).

-The next client for Timmy proves more of a challenge, Miss Slenderparts (Irene Handl), an elderly one-woman disaster area (pictured below left) who’s failed her driving test an incredible 43 times, and duly causes havoc by driving along the motorway in the wrong direction.
+The next client for Timmy proves more of a challenge, Miss Slenderparts (Irene Handl), an elderly one-woman disaster area (pictured) who’s failed her driving test an incredible 43 times, and duly causes havoc by driving along the motorway in the wrong direction.

-Next is unsatisfied wife and golf widow Mrs Dent (Sally Faulkner, pictured above right), who puts the bunkers at the local golf course to better use.
+Next is unsatisfied wife and golf widow Mrs Dent (Sally Faulkner), who puts the bunkers at the local golf course to better use.